Documentation-api/Google-bigquery-api/BigQuery-api-documentation.md

 ## Description

-Complelely replace all the fields of an exisitng dataset.
+Complelely replace all the fields of an exisiting dataset.

 ## Authentication